craigfrancis/framework/framework/0.1/doc/setup/controllers.md

 ## Route method

-A controller can control the routing of the request.
+A controller can control the routing of the request by returning an array:

-So for example, the admin controller may use:
+	class example_controller extends controller {

+		public function route() {
+			// TBC
+		}

+	}

+Or you can use this method to perform authentication checks, e.g.

 	class admin_controller extends controller {